marcocesarato/nft-marketplace/README.md

 If you are new in the blockchain world and you need more background information about read this page.

 **[Go to the page >](./docs/infos.md)**

+### Connect Metamask to Polygon

+How to connect Polygon Testnet to MetaMask wallet?
+The easiest way to get it done is by searching "MATIC" on [Chainlist](https://chainlist.org/) and clicking "Add To Metamask" on "Matic (Polygon) Testnet Mumbai", and you are good to go.

 ## Technology Stack